 The inaugural Orff-Schulwerk Level 1 Teacher Education Portland course during summer 2018 was a success!
-Planning and preparation is underway to continue to provide teacher education levels in the Portland area during Summer 2019.
+Planning and preparation is underway to provide Level 1 and Level 2 teacher education levels in the Portland area during Summer 2019.
 The 2019 course is scheduled to run July 29-August 9th.
 Check in during Spring 2019 for more information!

 Want to join our mailing list to be the first to receive updates on the 2019 Levels and other exciting POSA opportunities?
 Please fill out the contact form with your name and email address, and put “Add Me to the Mailing List” in the subject line!

 Dena Byers teaches K-5 music and also serves as the Lead Elementary Music Teacher for her district.
 She assists in the coordination of district events and professional development for her colleagues.
 Dena is the Artistic Director of the Durham Children’s Choir.
 She received her bachelor’s degree from the University of Connecticut and her master’s degree from the University of Minnesota.
 A National Board Certified teacher since 2005, Dena has presented at several AOSA Professional Development Conferences as well as for Orff chapters across the country.
 She served as a Region IV Representative on the AOSA National Board of Trustees from 2006-2009.
 She has taught Level I basic pedagogy in Orff Schulwerk courses at Southern Methodist University, University of Memphis, Samford University in Alabama, Baker University in Kansas, and Virginia Commonwealth University.
 Additionally she has conducted all-state honors choir in Mississippi and all-county honor choruses in North Carolina, Alabama, Georgia, and Florida.
 Dena was the recipient of the 2010 Jackson Parkhurst Award as an Outstanding North Carolina Music Educator.